checkly/checkly-cli/README.md

 can target staging, test and preview environment with specific URLs, credentials and other common variables that differ between environments.

 - `--env <key=value>` or `-e`: Pass environment variables to the check execution runtime.
-Variables passed here overwrite
+Variables passed here overwrite any existing variables stored in your Checkly account.
 - `--grep <pattern>` or `-g`: Only run checks where the check name matches a regular expression.
 - `--location <location>` or `-l`: Run checks against a specified location, e.g. `eu-west-1`.
-Defaults to `us-east-1`. any existing variables stored in your Checkly account.
+Defaults to `us-east-1`.
+- `--private-location <private location ID>`: Run checks against the specified private location.
 - `--env-file`: You can read variables from a `.env` file by passing the file path e.g. `--env-file="./.env"`

 ### `npx checkly deploy`